pixel-point/pixelpoint-website/content/posts/2018-02-07-hey-mom-i-will-not-stop-playing-online-games/index.md

 title: 'Hey Mom, I will not stop playing online games!'
 author: Alex Barashkov
 cover: cover.jpg
+summary: Games can be helpful, expose the real world people behaviour and teach you something.
 ---

 If you’re going to play the game, you’ve got to learn to play it right or how games can improve your skills in the real world.
 There are a lot of avid gamers in the world, but many people still think that playing games is a bad habit or a waste of time.
 But the story of my gaming experiences shows that some valuable lessons can be learned from various games.